 ‘New and affordable’ models of schooling, such as BIA’s, aren’t just for exporting, though.
 They are taking root at home too, and it is the privately-operated, academy school chains that are leading the way.

 Ark, for example, sees technology as a means of ‘improving cost efficiency’ in its predominantly London-based schools.
 It plans to open the UK’s first ‘blended learning’ school, where digital learning replaces some teaching time.
 Ark, which counts serious edtech player, Google, as a ‘major corporate partner’, has also just launched Assembly, a service to ‘break open the market for start-up education technology companies’ by allowing developers access to pupil data.

 The UK, like other countries, will see the growth of more ‘affordable models’ of tech-driven schooling as the privatisation of schools accelerates.
 More corporate school chains with automated processes; more governance by algorithm; more standardised teaching and testing via tablets; and fewer qualified teachers.

 It may be more efficient, but is it what we want for our children and communities?

 If it’s not what we want, or if we’re not sure, we should talk about it.
 In our schools, to our Parliamentarians, and on MumsNet.

 If we don’t, if we sit back, it will be this emerging education market that decides how we school our children.

 Tamasin Cave is a researcher with Spinwatch and co-author of A Quiet Word: Lobbying, Crony Capitalism and Broken Politics in Britain (Vintage, 2015)Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.